| 2. PFG photoplates

 They are sensitized to green spectrum to record

 holograms by neodymium or argon pulsed laser.
+Let's

 consider characteristics of PFG-03 in detail.
 Photo